 With social distancing measures having been implemented to curtail the spread of COVID-19, we successfully transitioned our agents and other employees to a work from home working environment.
-We believe the investments we have made in our technology infrastructure have allowed for a seamless transition to a remote working environment without any material impacts to our business, highlighting the resilience of our business.
-We believe that a business like ours is well-suited to navigate the current environment in which consumers are particularly focused on healthcare issues and mortality and social distancing requirements push consumers to conduct business remotely, while the underlying demand dynamics for our core products remain unchanged.
-Additionally, because of our remote agent platform, we believe agents will continue to be attracted to our commission-based agent compensation model and the stable and attractive source of income it can provide, thereby allowing us to continue to retain and recruit agents.
+We believe the investments we have made in our technology infrastructure have allowed for a seamless transition to a remote working environment without any material impacts to our business, highlighting its resilience.
+We believe that our business is well-suited to navigate the current environment in which consumers are particularly focused on healthcare issues and mortality.
+While social distancing requirements have pushed consumers to conduct business remotely, the underlying demand dynamics for our core products remain unchanged.
+Additionally, because of our remote agent platform, we believe agents will continue to be attracted to our bonus-based agent compensation model and the stable and attractive source of income it can provide, thereby allowing us to continue to recruit and retain agents.
 Further, as consumers become more comfortable with conducting business remotely, we believe consumer adoption of distribution models such as ours may continue to accelerate long after the COVID-19 pandemic ends.